apankrat/notes/intrusive-containers/readme.md

 ## Cons

-The main drawback of intrusive containers is the risk of messing things up.
+The main drawback is the risk of fundamentally messing things up.

-One way to do it is with an accidental `container_of` misuse:
+One way to do it is with an incorrect `container_of` invocation:

     for (p = vip.first; p; p = p->next)             // traversing _vip_ list ...
         u = container_of(p, user_data, hip_item);   // ... but mistakenly recovering as a _hip_ list item